Free Consultation!

 4. Energy Distribution: The converted AC electricity is used to power the home.
 Any excess electricity generated can be stored in batteries for later use or fed back into the grid, depending on the system setup.

-Types of In-Roof Solar Panels
+Types of Integrated Solar Panels

 There are several types of in-roof solar panels available, each offering unique features and benefits.
 Understanding these options can help you make informed decisions based on your home's specific needs and preferences.